LPSim/frontend/README.md

 ## Disclaimer

 This project is for learning and communication only.
 Code of this project is open-sourced with APGLv3 license.
 This project IS NOT affiliated with miHoYo.
 All game text and image materials are owned by miHoYo.
-This project and its reposi
+This project and its repository DO NOT contain any materials owned by miHoYo.

 ## usage